Jenni4B/myTimer/README.md

 3. Plans to fix the progression bar on the timer card, visible but not moving 3.1 I want it to be a rainbow as it progresses
    3.2 It's not in the spot that I want it to be

-4. Focus Page
-   Add self care tasks the user can complete (think, a simple ver. of the Finch App)

 ## Updates